$Q$-balls, neural networks and galaxy rotation curves: Conclusions

 \section{Conclusions}

-In this paper, we examined whether dynamically robust, rotating scalar $Q$-balls can reproduce the DM contribution of disk-galaxy rotation curves.
-We presented a theoretical and numerical framework for two classes of self-interactions: the standard sextic polynomial potential, $U_P$, and an axion–like periodic potential, $U_A$, that reduces to the polynomial form at small amplitudes ($\omega \to \mu)$, but departs from it at high (non-linear regime).
+In this paper, we examined whether dynamically robust, rotating scalar $Q$-balls can reproduce the DM contribution to disk-galaxy rotation curves.
+We presented a theoretical and numerical framework for two classes of self-interactions: the standard sextic polynomial potential, $U_P$, and an axion-like periodic potential, $U_A$, that reduces to the polynomial form at small amplitudes ($\omega \to \mu)$, but departs from it at high (non-linear regime).

-To compute these solutions efficiently and in an approximated closed form, we presented for the first time the \texttt{SpectralPINN}, an in-house developed hybrid solver that embeds pseudo-spectral basis functions (PSM) directly inside a PINN optimisation loop.
+To compute these solutions efficiently and in an approximated closed form, we presented for the first time the \texttt{SpectralPINN}, an in-house developed hybrid solver that embeds pseudo-spectral basis functions directly inside a PINN optimisation loop.
 The result is a solver that preserves the exponential accuracy of spectral approaches while retaining the flexibility of neural networks residual minimisation and yields compact representations of both spherically symmetric and spinning $Q$-balls for the two potentials considered.

 The computed solutions, and their domain of existence, are analysed for the first time in the axion-like case.
 For the spinning and spherical configurations, both models coincide at $\omega \to \mu$ as expected from the low field approximation.
-On the other hand, toward $\omega \to \omega_-$ the polynomial $U_P$ is monotonicaly increasing (after reaching a minimum for the spinning case) ($E,\,Q\to + \infty$), while the axion-like solution reaches a local (global) maximum of $E$ ($Q$) (once again after a reaching a minimum for the spinning case), turns over and continues to a high-energy/low-$Q$ branch with $E/Q>\mu$.
+On the other hand, toward $\omega \to \omega_-$ the polynomial $U_P$ is monotonically increasing (after reaching a minimum for the spinning case) ($E,\,Q\to + \infty$), while the axion-like solution reaches a local (global) maximum of $E$ ($Q$) (once again after reaching a minimum for the spinning case), turns over and continues to a high-energy/low-$Q$ branch with $E/Q>\mu$.
 Absolute stability ($E/Q<\mu$) occurs only in an intermediate band -- narrow for $U_P$, broader for $U_A$ -- while classical stability tracks segments with $dQ/d\omega<0$.

+An empirical assessment on a quality-controlled subset of 116 galaxies from the SPARC catalog \cite{lelli_2016_sparc} shows that both potentials can fit observed rotation curves with statistically acceptable quality in many systems, and can be competitive with the standard NFW DM model in a subset of galaxies.
+More in detail, the axion-like potential is mildly preferred over the polynomial, delivering the lowest BIC in 22 systems, while the polynomial is preferred only for 10 galaxies.
+While the NFW provides the lowest BIC for 84 systems, the preference is strong only for a small ($\lesssim 10\%$) fraction of the sample.